 INJURED IN A BIG TRUCK CRASH?

 At Huffman & Huffman Brothers-in-Law, PLLC, we know from experience that even the safest drivers who take all the necessary precautions around big trucks can still be injured in accidents due to negligent truckers or their employers.
-It only takes one mistake to cause a devasting crash.
+It only takes one mistake to cause a devastating crash.
 If you or a loved one is ever in this situation, know that we are here to take the burden off your shoulders, especially in the case of Chesapeake truck accidents.

 Contact our team at (757) 599-6050 to get started with a free case evaluation.
 While our main office is located in Newport News, we do have an office in Virginia Beach and serve clients in Hampton Roads and surrounding areas.